ccarabine/payrollapp/docs/features.md

 *Option 1* typed from the display payroll menu (Overall employees’ pay for week selected)

-User will be prompted to enter the payroll week which must be before the current payroll week.
+The user will be prompted to enter the payroll week which must be before the current payroll week.

 If the user inputs invalid data, they will receive feedback:
 ‘Invalid week number, please try again’